ResistancePlatform/resistance-desktop-wallet/README.md

 <hr><br>

 ## Internationalization
-Is done using [i18next](https://www.i18next.com/) package, configuration stored in `./app/i18next.config.js`.
+Is done using [i18next](https://www.i18next.com/) package, the configuration is stored in `./app/i18next.config.js`.
 Every string displayed to the user should be wrapped with the translation function.
-Check i18next documentation for more details.
+Check [i18next documentation](https://www.i18next.com/) for more details.

 Generate locales with the following command: